luciVuc/kv-store-db/README.md

 specific data field of the given record (entry) in the data collection.

-The `merge` flag is optional as well, and it serves when setting entries (records) in a collection, (e.g. using the `collectionName/:recId` key variant), to indicate whether to merge the new fields with the existing fields of the identified record in the collection, or to replace all its existing fields with the new ones.
-By default `merge` is `false`, which means that the new data fields passed as `value`  replace the existing ones.
+The `merge` flag is optional as well, and it serves when setting entries (records) in a collection, (e.g. using the `collectionName/:recId` key variant).
+It indicates whether to merge the new fields with the existing fields of the identified record in the collection, or to replace all its existing fields with the new ones.
+By default, `merge` is `false`.
+This means that the new data fields passed as `value` replace the existing ones.

 ---